 All MCOs participating in the STAR+PLUS Program must allow their Long-term Services and Supports Providers to participate in the STAR+PLUS Attendant Care Enhancement Program.

 Uniform Managed Care Manual Chapter 2.1.3, "STAR+PLUS Attendant Care Enhanced Payment Methodology," includes the methodology that the STAR+PLUS MCO will use to implement and pay the enhanced payments, including a description of the timing of the payments.
 Such methodology must comply with the requirements in the Uniform Managed Care Manual and the intent of T.A.C.
 Title 1, Part 15, Chapter 355, Subchapter A, §355.112.

-.4 STAR+PLUS Handbook
+8.3.6.4 STAR+PLUS Handbook

-The STAR+PLUS Handbook contains HHSC-approved policies and procedures related to the STAR+PLUS Program, including policies and procedures relating to the 1915(b), 1915(c), or 1115 waivers.
+The STAR+PLUS Handbook contains HHSC-approved policies and procedures related to the STAR+PLUS Program, including policies and procedures relating to the Texas Healthcare Transformation and Quality Improvement Program 1115 waiver.
 The STAR+PLUS Handbook includes additional requirements regarding the STAR+PLUS Program and guidance for the MCOs, the STAR+PLUS Support Units at DADS, and HHSC staff for administrating and managing STAR+PLUS Program operations.
 The STAR+PLUS Handbook is incorporated by reference into the Contract.